PSU-CS-Academic-Projects/bearcart/README.md

-# BearCart - PSU Campus Marketplace
+# BearCart - PalSU Campus Marketplace

 > A full-stack Next.js campus marketplace that lets verified Palawan State University students and faculty buy, sell, and request items within their campus community - with Google SSO restricted to PalSU accounts, real-time chat, and protected by a multi-layer content moderation pipeline.